10.1 The infinite potential well – 10.2 The finite potential well – 10.3 Simulation programs – 10.4 Progress check – 10.5.Summary

 “Confined” electrons can only assume very specific (quantized) energy values.

 The potential profile in the diagram shows: An electron is confined to a spatial region of width a from which it cannot escape.
 The walls of the potential well form an infinitely high barrier; the potential there approaches infinity.
-No forces shall act on the electrons inside the potential, which has the constant value V_0 there.
-V_0 was thus not set to zero because this will later turn out to be useful in Chapter 13.
+No forces shall act on the electrons inside the potential, which has the constant value there. was thus not set to zero because this will later turn out to be useful in Chapter 13.

 With this very simple potential, we can describe quite realistic systems by way of approximation, e. g. quantum dots and quantum wires.